Daycare Essentials Checklist: What to Pack for Daycare

 I initially got their daycare starter label pack because it was on sale.

 When I ran out of those labels, I got the clothing label pack.
-You can put the clothing tags on everything including shoes, bottles, tupperware and bags!
+You can put clothing tags on everything, including shoes, bottles, Tupperware, and bags!

-I could have probably just gotten the clothing label pack to begin with.
+I could have gotten the clothing label pack to begin with.

 We also ended up purchasing labels from Oliver’s Labels for daycare at the recommendation of another parent.